Stochastic Mirror Descent for Convex Optimization with Consensus Constraints: Introduction

-There exists no theoretical or algorithmic framework to explain how to compute an optimal mirror map for a given problem.
-However, mirror maps for some particular classes of problems are well known (see Appendix \ref{app:mirror_benefits}, \cite{beck17book}, \cite{bubeck2014convex}).
-Mirror descent, and especially the effect of the choice of the mirror map for \emph{distributed} optimization problems has received much less attention (see Section \ref{sec: previous work} for related work).
-Distributed optimization problems, even when otherwise unconstrained, have to satisfy a consensus constraint, and existing algorithms do not capture the geometry of the consensus manifold.
-Motivated by the attractive features of the mirror descent algorithm described above, we attempt to answer the question: \emph{Does there exist a distributed variant of Mirror Descent that can accurately capture the geometry of distributed optimization models?} To answer this question, we study distributed algorithms for the following optimization model,
+The choice of mirror map has a significant impact on both the theoretical and numerical performance of the Mirror Descent (MD) algorithm \cite{beck17book,bubeck2014convex,nemirovsky83}.
+With an appropriate choice of the mirror map, MD captures the geometry of the optimization model more faithfully than other first-order methods, and for certain classes of problems it is known to outperform other methods both in theory and in practice \cite{beck17book,bubeck2014convex}.
+There is an extensive literature on the mirror descent algorithm.
+However, the effect of the choice of the mirror map for \emph{distributed} optimization problems has received much less attention (see Section \ref{sec: previous work} for related work).
+Distributed optimization problems, even when otherwise unconstrained, have to satisfy a consensus constraint.
+Existing algorithms do not capture the geometry of the consensus constraint.
+Motivated by the attractive theoretical and real-world performance of the mirror descent algorithm, in this paper we attempt to answer the following question: \emph{Does there exist a distributed variant of mirror descent that can accurately capture the geometry of distributed optimization models?} To answer this question, we propose a distributed mirror descent algorithm for the following optimization model,